italia/eudi-wallet-it-docs/docs/en/pid-eaa-issuance.rst

     * - **response_type**
       - It MUST be set as in the :ref:`Table of the HTTP parameters <table_http_request_claim>`.
       - See :ref:`Table of the HTTP parameters <table_http_request_claim>`.
+    * - **response_mode**
+      - It informs the PID/(Q)EAA Provider of the mechanism to be used for returning parameters from the Authorization Endpoint.
+In case of *HTTP 302 Redirect Response* the value MUST be *query*.
+In this mode, Authorization Response parameters are encoded in the query string added to the redirect_uri when redirecting back to the Wallet Instance.
+In case of *HTTP POST Response* the value MUST be *form_post.jwt* according to `[oauth-v2-jarm-03] <https://openid.net/specs/oauth-v2-jarm-03.html#name-response-mode-form_postjwt>`.
+In this mode, Authorization Response parameters are specified into a JWT encoded as HTML form value that is auto-submitted in the User Agent, and thus is transmitted via the HTTP POST method to the Wallet Instance, with the result parameters being encoded in the body using the *application/x-www-form-urlencoded* format.
+The action attribute of the form MUST be the Redirection URI of the Wallet Instance.
+The method of the form attribute MUST be POST.
+      - See `[OAuth 2.0 Multiple Response Type Encoding Practices] <https://openid.net/specs/oauth-v2-multiple-response-types-1_0.html#ResponseModes>` and `[oauth-v2-jarm-03] <https://openid.net/specs/oauth-v2-jarm-03.html>`.
     * - **client_id**
       - It MUST be set as in the :ref:`Table of the HTTP parameters <table_http_request_claim>`.
       - See :ref:`Table of the HTTP parameters <table_http_request_claim>`.